 I felt quite comfortable sharing my papers over an encrypted video chat with an agency.
 The one thing I’d criticize about IDnow is that they don’t use an Extended Validation certificate (“EV cert”), but only a domain validation certificate.
 An EV cert would have helped establish trust.

-Whereas I had a lot to say on the transaction process in my Cex.io review, there really isn’t all that much to say about the transaction at Cubits.
+Whereas I’d a lot to say on the transaction process in my Cex.io review, there isn’t all that much to say about the transaction at Cubits.
 It’s all straight forward and easy to understand.

 Instead of filling up an account balance with the Exchange before you can purchase Bitcoins, Cubits relies on well external established payment processors.
 You can choose to have a deposit account and store your credit card with Cubits, but you don’t have to.
 You can choose to pay for Bitcoins with services like Skrill (formerly Moneybookers), OKpay, your Cubits account, or a handful of other payment options.